On the Hardness of Energy Minimisation for Crystal Structure Prediction: Restriction to the Coulomb potential with unbounded charges

-It follows from this construction that any removal of at-least-$k$ charges will be a valid packing in terms of the capacity.
+It follows from this construction that any removal of $k_{\geq}$ charges are a valid packing in terms of the capacity.

 If the \akcr instance is satisfiable then there must be some valid packing of no more than $g'$ energy.
 As the interaction between vertices corresponding to different items is trivially small, the only way to achieve this is to choose a set of vertex pairs with an energy between them no more than $g'$.
-As the energy between pairs is equal to the value of the items, the only way this can be achieved this is to have items corresponding to a packing with value at least $g$.
+As the energy between pairs is equal to the value of the items, the only way this is achieved is to have items corresponding to a packing with value at least $g$.
 Conversely if the \akcr instance is not satisfiable, there does not exist a packing of value $g$ by the same arguments.

-Similarly if the \textsc{knapsack} instance is satisfiable then the \akcr instance may be satisfied by removing all vertices not corresponding to a satisfying packing of the \textsc{knapsack} instance.
+Similarly if the \textsc{knapsack} instance is satisfiable then the \akcr instance may be satisfied by removing all charges not corresponding to a satisfying packing of the \textsc{knapsack} instance.
 Finally if the \textsc{knapsack} instance is not satisfiable then by the previous arguments the \textsc{kcr} instance also can not be satisfied.
 Therefore this problem is NP-Complete.
-Note that as the weights on all items will be positive, with a corresponding negative energy in $I'$, given a non-minimal satisfying solution there will exist some minimal satisfying solution.
-Therefore \minkcr will also be NP-Hard. \end{proof}
+Note that as the weights on all items is positive, with a corresponding negative energy in $I'$, given a non-minimal satisfying solution there exists some minimal satisfying solution.
+Therefore \minkcr is also NP-Hard. \end{proof}